huggingface/olm-datasets/pipeline_scripts/wikipedia/README.md

 Per the repository [here](https://huggingface.co/datasets/Tristan/wikipedia), all you need is this Python code.
-It should take about an hour on a GCP `n1-standard-96`.
+It uses all CPUs available and should take about an hour on a GCP `n1-standard-96`.

 ```
 from datasets import load_dataset